 “I think we should try breaking your water to help speed things up” said the OB.
-Who here has heard this before?
+Who's heard this before?
 Whether it was a part of your own birth story or the lady at the store who felt the need to share her entire birth story with you upon noticing your current pregnant state, this is a very common method of attempting to hasten a stalled or slow labor, or induction of labor.
 It sounds promising, but does breaking the amniotic sac - a procedure known as “amniotomy” or AROM (artificial rupture of membranes) - always accomplish this?

 Are there any risks associated with this intervention?
 Because this procedure is quite common-place in American hospitals, here’s the scoop on some of the science, benefits, and risks surrounding this procedure.